A UTTOXETER shopkeeper is urgently appealing to the borough council take action about the state of the High Street.

 “I don’t think they realise that when the smaller shops have moved out of the town centre they won’t come back.

-“The council are being short-sighted by keeping business rates so high
+“The council is being short-sighted by keeping business rates so high

 “The small businesses add character to the town.